lesterxy/Log-in-page-with-data-validation/README.md

 The entered information is validated as below using javascript with regex functionality
   1. email and password is not blank
   2. email has character "@" to be considered valid
-  3. not less than 8 characters
+  3. password is not less than 8 characters
-  4. starts with a letter
+  4. password cannot be "password"
-  5. length is between 8~14 characters
+  5. password is alphanumeric

 If triggered,
 Error message is shown by modifying the innerText and padding style of <div> dedicated for error message.